apache/predictionio/docs/manual/source/resources/faq.html.md

 If the engine training seems stuck, it's possible that the the executor doesn't have enough memory.

 First, follow [instruction here]( http://spark.apache.org/docs/latest/spark-standalone.html) to start standalone Spark cluster and get the master URL.
 If you use the provided quick install script to install PredictionIO, the Spark is installed at `PredictionIO/vendors/spark-1.2.0/` where you could run the Spark commands in `sbin/` as described in the Spark documentation.
-Then use following train commmand to specify executor memory (default is only 512 MB) and driver memory.
+Then use following train command to specify executor memory (default is only 512 MB) and driver memory.

 For example, the follow command set the Spark master to `spark://localhost:7077` (the default url of standalone cluster), set the driver memory to 16G and set the executor memory to 24G for `pio train`.